NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 The code below shows simple implementation of DEE approach based on an example 1d dataset with regression target with heteroscedastic normal noise (i.e. the variation of the noise is not constant, in this case it is dependent on the value of the input feature - see the target generating function in the code).
-In the example, linear regression :term:`nanny model` estimates performance of linear regression :term:`child model`.
-Let's create synthetic data
+The example here is to show that estimating directionless error function value is easier than estimating the error itself.
+In this example, linear regression :term:`nanny model` estimates performance of linear regression :term:`child model`.
+Let's create synthetic data first:
-first:

 .. code-block:: python